jpuopolo67/proctor/README.md

 --- | ---
 `DEBUG` | Detailed information, typically of interest only when diagnosing problems.
 `INFO` | Confirmation that things are working as expected.
-`WARNING` | An indication that something unexpected happened, or indicative of some problem in the near future e.g. ‘disk space low’).
+`WARNING` | An indication that something unexpected happened, or indicative of some problem in the near future e.g. ‘disk space low’.
 The software is still working as expected.
 `ERROR` | Due to a more serious problem, the software has not been able to perform some function.
 `CRITICAL` | A serious error, indicating that the program itself may be unable to continue running.